3.3.2 Domestic Abuse

 7.1 Support for Perpetrators to Change their Behaviours

-If convicted of an offence a court can require a perpetrator to undertake the Building Better Relationships programme delivered by South Yorkshire Community Rehabilitation Company (CRC).
-CRC also offer a shorter Respectful Relationships course for lower risk offenders that can be added to court order.
-Sheffield has recently invested in a voluntary perpetrator programme Inspire to Change that is available to men, women and young people which is designed to help participants learn new skills and find ways to manage and control their abusive behaviour.
+If convicted of an offence a court can require a perpetrator to undertake the Building Better Relationships or Respectful Relationships programmes delivered by Probation.
+Sheffield has a voluntary perpetrator programme Inspire to Change (Cranstoun Inspire to Change - Cranstoun) that is available to men, women and young people which is designed to help participants learn new skills and find ways to manage and control their abusive behaviour.
 It encourages participants to think and behave more positively to prevent harm to their partner, children and family in the future.

-A parenting programme Caring Dads, is also available to men who have used abuse in their relationship with the mother of their children.
-Referrals to this programme must be made via Children's Social Care.
+A parenting programme, Caring Dads, is also available to men who have used abuse in their relationship with the mother of their children.
+Referrals to this programme must be made via Children's Social Care to the Strengthening Families Domestic Abuse Team.

 7.2 Alcohol or Substance Misuse Issues, Learning Difficulties and/or Mental Health Concerns

-However, the existence of such factors may mean that agencies need to take action, such as making appropriate referral/s, so that the perpetrator can access treatment / support for their identified needs, which can also help to better protect the woman and her children, or a future partner or family members in the future.
+The existence of such factors may mean that agencies need to take action, such as making appropriate referral/s, so that the perpetrator, or the victim, can access treatment / support for their identified needs, which can also help to better protect the woman and her children, or a future partner or family members in the future.
 Agencies working in these areas have a role to play in identifying abusive behaviour and holding perpetrators to account.

 Communication is essential between agencies working with all members of the family, in order to share information about treatment take-up / progress etc. and to provide clear and consistent messages to the family.